 Susannah became a member of the International Alliance of Theatrical Stage Employees (I.A.T.S.E.) where she worked in the departments of Sculpture, Props, Set Decoration and Art Department.
-Susannah gained an extensive knowledge of sculptural technique, mold making and materials during her years in film.
+Susannah gained an extensive knowledge of sculptural techniques, mold making, body casting and gained extensive experience with various materials during her years in film.

 In 2005 Susannah was awarded a Canada Council Grant.
 The grant was an honour that allowed her to delve into a series of ceramic sculptures representing blastocysts and the first 5 days after human conception.

 Susannah completed an Artist In Residence program with Bowen Island School in 2016

 Susannah exhibits extensively in Canada and the United States

 Sea to Sky Arts Council, Group Exhibition featuring the art of visual artists across the Sea to Sky corridor, Summer 2016